hancockbuild/scheduled-content-block/README.md

 - License URI: https://www.gnu.org/licenses/gpl-3.0.html

 ## Description
 Scheduled Content Block is a WordPress plugin which enables the easy scheduling of content on WordPress pages or posts via a new Scheduled Content block.
+This plugin makes creating scheduled content within blocks simple and completely hands-free.

+## Features
+- Simple container block, allowing you to display content within the block during a specific timeframe.
+- Optional integration with the Breeze caching plugin, purging the site's cache when content is scheduled to become active or inactive.

 ## Changelog
 - v0.0.1: Initial alpha release.